bcgov/rockychat/docs/user-requirements.md

 # ChatBot User Requirements

 ## Service Definition:
 A Rocket.Chat integrated Generative AI ChatBot to answer community questions related to the platform.
 Rocketchat users can interact with the Chatbot from a designated channel, the chatbot is able to provide information from the platform knowledge base with links to the material.
+This [Mural board](https://app.mural.co/t/platformservices5977/m/platformservices5977/1704914565841/08fdfeda069ad1ecd9c718ac2479afa5b309bb86?sender=ubd5b0c8c42584deffe081219) includes the infrastructure overview of the service design.

 ## MVP features:
 The **Generative AI model** is trained with the platform knowledge base, including the following sources: